Eyevinn/media-event-filter/README.md

 Tested with shaka 2.5.X - 4.X.X
 Tested with native video in Safari
 Tested with hls.js
-Tested on Safari, Firefox, Chrome
+Tested on Safari 13.1+, Firefox, Chrome, Edge
 Tested on OSX, Windows, Linux

 ### Releasing